crowdlingo/course/src/speaking/hanging-out-with-friends.md

 ## Vocabulary

 <vocab-list>
-- interesting
+- playground
-  - arousing or holding the attention
+  - an area where many people go for recreation
 - extrovert
   - being concerned with the social and physical environment
-- memorable
+- countryside
-  - worth remembering
+  - rural regions
-- Actually
+- restaurant
-  - in actual fact
+  - a building where people go to eat
-- together
+- sociable
-  - mentally and emotionally stable
+  - a party of people assembled to promote sociability and communal activity
-- different
+- frequently
-  - unlike in nature or quality or form or degree
+  - many times at short intervals

 <!-- blank -->